Lartsch/cisextractor/README.md

 Supports CSV and YAML output, preserves linebreaks by default.
 Please leave a star if you found this tool to be useful.
 ## Installation
 1. Download the prebuilt executable for your OS (see [Releases](https://github.com/lartsch/cisextractor/releases))
-> :warning: **NOTE:** Some AVs detect Go binaries as a trojan, especially on Windows machines (see [official statement](https://go.dev/doc/faq#virus)).
-This is a false positive.
+> :warning: **NOTE:** Some AVs detect Go binaries as a trojan, especially on Windows machines (see [official statement](https://go.dev/doc/faq#virus) from Go).
+This is a **false positive**.
 Please check the source and build script for yourself if you want to make sure.
 ### Linux (Tested + Recommended)
 2. Add execution permissions to the file (```chmod +x <file>```)
 3. Install poppler-utils: